EB5AN Leads the EB-5 Industry with Fourteen Form I-956F Approvals—and No RFEs

 More Form I-956F Approvals Than Any Other Regional Center Operator

-USCIS has approved seven Form I-956F applications for four of our projects:
+USCIS has approved fourteen Form I-956F applications for eight of our projects:

 To our knowledge, EB5AN has more Form I-956F approvals than any other regional center operator.
 Once again, we have set a new benchmark for USCIS compliance across the EB-5 industry.